vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/17_shAstrIya-niyamanAdhikAraH.md

 173

-This ordinance imposed by the sāstras is well known from the following slokas in the chapter on prapatti : " In order that there may be no violation of dharma, for the protection of the family, for kezping ignorant men in the right path by setting them an example, for the preservation of the nuoral law as defined in the sāstras, for diy (Lakshmi's ) satisfaction and for the satis. faction of the Lord armed with Sarnga who is the God of all gods, the prapanna who is wise should aot even think of transgressing the ordinances of the Veda".
+This ordinance imposed by the sāstras is well known from the following ślokas in the chapter on prapatti : " In order that there may be no violation of dharma, for the protection of the family, for kezping ignorant men in the right path by setting them an example, for the preservation of the nuoral law as defined in the sāstras, for diy (Lakṣmī's ) satisfaction and for the satis. faction of the Lord armed with Sarnga who is the God of all gods, the prapanna who is wise should aot even think of transgressing the ordinances of the Veda".
 The evil that would result from the transgression is described immediately afterwards as follows : “Even a king's favourite, who, because it serves no purpose of his own, destroys the bund of a river dug by the king's orders, which is of great use to the world, is beautiful in itself and causes abundance of crops, - even be will be impaled for having done so ); So also though he may be dear, tbe man who violates the ordinances of the Vedas is do favourite of mine inasmuch as he violates my commands.”
 If, having offended the Lord, the prapanna does pot seek pardon, it will produce, before he attains mukti, some evil or otber in accordance with his specific qualification.

 That apart, there is no greater bell (for the prapanna) than the displeasure caused to Bhagavān.
 This displeasure of Bhaga van will disappear if he obtains pardon.
-(As the Gita says) Iswara, by His very nature, is full of love to all.
+(As the Gita says) Īśvara, by His very nature, is full of love to all.
 So till His displeasure disappears, it will give the prapanna excruciating pain.
-If the man has no such pain, bis devotion to the Master and his desire for rendering service after moksha have to be doubted.
+If the man has no such pain, bis devotion to the Master and his desire for rendering service after mokṣa have to be doubted.

-Since this violation of the Lord's command is opposed to the Lord's pleasure which is our final goal as stated in the sloka : "When shall I, Thy servant, look upon Thee alone as my Master and
+Since this violation of the Lord's command is opposed to the Lord's pleasure which is our final goal as stated in the śloka : "When shall I, Thy servant, look upon Thee alone as my Master and

-8. The words of Lakshmi in Lakshmi tantram: 17 - 93, 94 9.
-Lakshmi tantram: 17 - 95, 96, 97 10.
+8. The words of Lakṣmī in Lakṣmī tantram: 17 - 93, 94 9.
+Lakṣmī tantram: 17 - 95, 96, 97 10.
 Alavandar Stotram: 46

 · 174 CHAPTER